 We execute on this philosophy as follows:

 - CCM manages assets that align with one or more of 18 impact themes.
 Initially developed for the firm’s work in fixed income, we have expanded the use of these impact themes across all asset classes.
-These themes include: affordable health and rehab care; affordable housing; arts and culture; disaster recovery, resilience, and remediation; economic inclusion; education and childcare; enterprise development and jobs; environmental sustainability; gender lens; government supported communities; healthy communities; human empowerment; minority advancement; neighborhood revitalization; rural community development; seniors and the disabled; sustainable agriculture; and transit-oriented development.
+These themes include: affordable health and rehabilitation care; affordable housing; arts, culture, and the creative economy; disaster recovery, resilience, and remediation; economic inclusion; education and childcare; enterprise development and jobs; environmental sustainability; gender lens; healthy communities; human empowerment; minority advancement; neighborhood revitalization; poverty alleviation; rural community development; seniors and the disabled; sustainable agriculture; and transit-oriented development.

 - We look for affirmative, bottom-up expressions of impact and ESG qualifications.

 - Our two-fold approach seeks positive impact and ESG attributes that align with our impact themes while also avoiding investments which we believe are inconsistent with these themes.

 CCM was one of the original signatories to the UN Principles for Responsible Investment (PRI) and is a current signatory.
 We believe the approach to responsible investment set out in this policy aligns well with these Principles.

 CCM’s fixed income strategies invest in high-quality, well-researched, fossil fuel free bonds where we have confidence that the use of the proceeds will have positive societal impacts.
 We must be able to quantify and report on the expected impact outcomes and/or detail the qualitative benefits of each investment.
 This involves monitoring bonds on an ongoing basis and monitoring bonds with eligible social project selection and reporting criteria.
 Each of the bonds that we select for a portfolio must meet our stringent impact and financial criteria.
 Our impact criteria includes:

 - Use of Proceeds: The use of proceeds must positively impact a community in one or more ways.